barkinuzunel/DSA210-PROJECT/README.md

-Investigating the Relationship Between Screen Time and Income Level 📌 **Overview**

-Digital technology shapes how individuals work, communicate, and spend leisure time.
-However, the relationship between socioeconomic status and digital behavior remains underexplored.
-This study investigates whether income level is associated with differences in daily screen time, offering insight into how socioeconomic factors influence digital habits and potential behavioral disparities.

-By comparing screen time across income groups and applying statistical tests, the project aims to provide a deeper understanding of how socioeconomic status contributes to modern digital lifestyles.
+**📱 Digital Lifestyle Analysis
+Screen Time, Income Level, and Well-Being Indicators
+📌 Overview**

+Digital devices play an essential role in modern daily life, but not everyone interacts with them in the same way.
+This project investigates how daily screen time relates to income level and explores how screen usage is connected to psychological and lifestyle indicators such as stress, happiness, digital dependence, sleep duration, and social media usage.

+The goal is to understand whether socioeconomic status affects digital behavior and whether heavy screen time corresponds to meaningful differences in well-being.

 🎯 **Objectives**

 This study aims to:

-Analyze the relationship between income level and daily screen time.

-Determine whether individuals from different income brackets show significantly different digital habits.

-Explore whether related well-being indicators (stress, happiness, digital dependence) also vary with income.

-Provide a statistically grounded evaluation using ANOVA, post-hoc analysis, and correlation tests.
+Determine whether daily screen time differs across income levels

+Explore relationships between screen time and:

+stress

+happiness

+digital dependence

+sleep hours

+social media usage

+Present comprehensive EDA (scatter plots, boxplots, heatmaps, correlations)

+Apply formal statistical tests (ANOVA and Pearson correlation)

+Provide data-driven insights using a publicly available digital lifestyle dataset

-🧪 Hypotheses
+🧪 **Hypotheses**
+Main Hypothesis: Income Level → Screen Time

-Null Hypothesis (H₀)
+Null Hypothesis (H₀):

-Income level has no statistically significant effect on daily screen time.
-(Mean screen time is the same across all income groups.)
+Income level has no statistically significant effect on daily screen time (all income groups have the same mean screen time).

-Alternative Hypothesis (H₁)
+Alternative Hypothesis (H₁):

-Income level has a statistically significant effect on daily screen time.
+Income level has a significant effect on daily screen time.
-(At least one income group differs from the others.)

-Additional Tests

-To strengthen the analysis, the following relationships were also tested:

-Screen time vs. stress, happiness, and digital dependence
+Additional Hypothesis: Income Level → Digital Dependence

+H₀: Income level has no effect on digital dependence.

-Income level vs. these psychological variables
+H₁: Income level significantly affects digital dependence.

-Using Pearson correlation, ANOVA, and t-tests
+Correlation Hypotheses (Screen Time vs. Well-Being Indicators)

+For each variable:

+H₀: There is no linear relationship with screen time.

+H₁: There is a significant linear relationship with screen time.

-All hypothesis tests were evaluated with a significance threshold of α = 0.05.
+All tests use α = 0.05.

-📊 **Dataset Description**
+**📊 Dataset Description**

-The project uses the Digital Lifestyle Benchmark Dataset, consisting of:
+This project uses the Digital Lifestyle Benchmark Dataset, which includes:

 Demographics: age, gender, region, income level

-Digital Behavior: device hours per day, social media minutes, phone unlocks, notifications
+Digital behavior: device hours per day, social media minutes, phone unlocks, notifications

-Psychological Indicators: stress, anxiety, depression, happiness, digital dependence
+Psychological indicators: stress, anxiety, depression, happiness, digital dependence

-Lifestyle Attributes: sleep hours, physical activity days, daily role
+Lifestyle factors: sleep hours, physical activity days, daily role

-The dataset is large and diverse enough to support socio-behavioral comparisons.
+The dataset provides a rich basis for exploring both digital usage and its psychological context.

-🔧 **Data Preparation**
+**🔧 Data Preparation**
-1. Data Cleaning
+1. Cleaning

-Removed missing values for key variables
+Removed rows with missing values in key variables

-Filtered unrealistic values (e.g., >18 hours/day screen time)

-Ensured categorical consistency for income groups
+Restricted screen time to the realistic 0–18 hour range

+Created a cleaned dataframe (df_clean) for analysis

-2. Feature Selection
+2. Selected Variables

-Key variables used in this project:

 device_hours_per_day